26. The Rewards of Fulfilling One’s Duty

 By Yang Mingzhen, Canada

 Almighty God says, “Submission to the work of God must be real and actual, and it must be lived out.
 Superficial submission alone cannot receive God’s praise, and merely obeying the superficial aspects of God’s word, without seeking change in one’s disposition, is not after God’s heart.
 Obedience to God and submission to the work of God are one and the same.
 Those who submit only to God but not to His work cannot be deemed obedient, much less those who do not truly submit but are outwardly sycophantic.
 Those who truly submit to God are all able to gain from the work and achieve understanding of the disposition and work of God.
 Only such people truly submit to God.
 Such people are able to gain new knowledge, and undergo new changes, from new work.
 Only these people are praised by God, only these people are perfected, and only these are the ones whose dispositions have changed.
 Those who are praised by God are those who gladly submit to God, and to His word and work.
 Only such people are in the right, only such people sincerely want God, and sincerely seek God” (“Those Who Obey God With a True Heart Shall Surely Be Gained by God” in The Word Appears in the Flesh).
-I’d like to share my experience and understanding of submission to God in light of these words.
+Reading these words of God reminds me of my experience of submission to God.

-It all started in March 2016 when I fled China to escape CCP arrest and persecution, so that I could practice my faith freely.
+It all started in March 2016 when I fled China to escape the Chinese Communist Party’s arrest and persecution, so that I could practice my faith freely.
 Some time later, the church leader Sister Zhang came to me and asked, “Would you like to take on watering duties?”
 Overjoyed, I replied, “That would be great!
 I’ll be able to help brothers and sisters understand the truth and establish a foundation in the true way.
-I’ll be doing such good deeds!”
-If the brothers and sisters who knew me found out I was doing watering duty, they’d really admire me and look up to me.
+That is a good deed!”
+I thought to myself: If the brothers and sisters who knew me found out I was doing watering duty, they’d really admire me and look up to me.
 It would make me look so good.
 Just when I’d gotten my hopes up, however, the leader came to talk with me again.
 She said some sisters had to move due to emergencies, but they hadn’t found a suitable place.
 She said my home would work well, and asked if I could do hosting duties.
 I felt such inner turmoil when she said that.
-I’d thought I was going to do watering duties, but now it was hosting?
+I’d thought I was going to do watering duties, but now it was hosting duty.
 Wouldn’t I just be spending all my time in the kitchen?
 It would be hard work, but more than that it would be shaming!
 Out in the world, I’d dealt in big business and had my own factory.
 Friends and relatives all called me superwoman.
 At home, I had the nanny do the laundry, cooking, and cleaning.
 Now I was to take on that role and cook for others.
 I really didn’t want to do it.
-But I thought about how the sisters had nowhere to live and couldn’t do their duties in peace, True. plus my house was suitable for hosting, so I reluctantly agreed.
+But I thought about how the sisters had nowhere to live and couldn’t do their duties in peace, plus my house was suitable for hosting, so I reluctantly agreed.

 Some time later, the church leader gave me a call saying that Sister Zhou had been very busy preaching the gospel, and she asked if I could spare a half day every Saturday to babysit Sister Zhou’s daughter.
 I was immediately against this idea of looking after children.
 I used to be so busy with my business that I didn’t even look after my own kids.
 Looking after other people’s kids would really make me like a nanny.
 What would the brothers and sisters who knew me think if they found out about this?
 How could I show my face?
 But I thought about the real difficulties Sister Zhou had, and I knew that if I didn’t help, it would be on my conscience.
 I thought about it for a while and then agreed.
 That Saturday afternoon, I went to Sister Zhou’s house.
 I barely made it until the evening when the kid suddenly started bawling and shouting for her mom, and I just couldn’t console her.
 I rushed around looking for treats to give her to make her happy, I told her stories and put cartoons on for her, and eventually she stopped crying.
 On my way back, I walked along and thought: “Looking after kids is so hard.
 It’s not only exhausting, but it’s totally menial and unnoticed.”
 The more I thought, the more aggrieved I felt.
 When I got back home, I saw the sisters there happily discussing the rewards and experiences they’d gained from their duties.
 I felt envious and frustrated.
 I thought, “When will I be able to do watering duties like my sisters?
 In this duty I’m doing now, I either scrub pots and pans or I look after little kids.
 What truths can I gain doing this?
 Will people say I don’t have the reality of the truth, so I’m only capable of menial labor like this?”
 This thought upset me even more.
 That night, I lay in bed tossing and turning, unable to sleep a wink, so I went before God to pray.
 I said, “Oh God, I feel so upset right now.
 I always want to do duties that make me stand out, that make others look up to me.
 Oh God, I know this pursuit is at odds with Your will, but I find it so hard to submit.
 God, please guide me and lead me, and help me to know myself so that I can leave this wrong state behind.”